 Gilman House coming to Tacoma’s Copper Door space

 When Gilman House opens this summer in the Stadium neighborhood’s former Copper Door space, it’ll be a powerhouse cocktail and dining destination in a neighborhood full of solid eating and drinking.
+UPDATE AUGUST 2020: Gilman House is now open.
+Read more here.

 And then there’s this: